Cesar Millan

 What can dog owners do in the event of paralysis?

 In addition to veterinary treatment, dog owners can also do things themselves to strengthen their dog’s nervous system and joints and support recovery.
 This includes a balanced diet with high-quality food that contains all the necessary nutrients, vitamins, and minerals.
-Nutritional supplements such as VITAL shine plus with omega-3 fatty acids or joint supplements such as JOINTS can also provide support.
+Nutritional supplements with omega-3 fatty acids or joint supplements can also provide support.

 Regular exercise and targeted training are also important for strengthening the dog’s muscles and skeleton.
 However, care should be taken to ensure that the training is tailored to the dog’s individual needs and that it does not cause excessive strain.
 Physiotherapy and massage can also help improve circulation and nerve function and promote the dog’s mobility.